flinnthebin/shGPT/README.md

 ## File Interaction

 shGPT is configured for my personal workflow.
-You may not like it, but it is designed to work based off your file extension.
+It is designed to work based off your current file extension.

 When working in a vim file, :vsplit to input.py, question.cpp, prompt.csv, etc.